mat3rial/silver-guide-argent/en/toolkit/glossary.md

 ## Sponsorship

 A sponsorship is an exchange of goods between a sponsor and another party through which the sponsor commits to donating money, goods or services in exchange for access to the commercial potential of an activity.
-Sponsorship fees are not donations and the organization cannot deliver a charitable receipt for sponsorships because the sponsor typically receives the benefit of visibility in exchange.
+Sponsorship fees are not donations and the recipient organization cannot issue a charitable receipt for sponsorships because the sponsor typically receives the benefit of visibility in exchange.
 Sponsorships can be given in the form of cash, goods or services.

 ## Supply

-The provision of property or a service in any way, including sale, transfer, barter, exchange, licence, rental, lease, gift, and disposition.
+The provision of property or a service in any form, including sale, transfer, barter, exchange, licence, rental, lease, gift, and disposition.